What You Need to Know About Car Deposits

 Do I need to leave a car deposit?

-There are some instances in which a car dealer requests you put down a deposit, but you are not required to.
-You are more likely to leave a deposit if the dealer is trading with another dealer for the car, special orders from the factory, or if the vehicle needs to be held at the lot after price negotiations.
+No, you do not have to leave a car deposit, even if the dealer requests it.
+They are more likely to request a deposit if the dealer is trading with another dealer for the car, it's a special order from the factory, or if the vehicle needs to be held at the lot after price negotiations.

 When is it a good idea to leave a deposit?

-For a deposit to be a good idea, you must be very certain you are ready to buy the car.
+Leaving a deposit with a dealer may be a good idea if you are very certain you are ready to buy the car.
 If you have a clear contract in hand for a refundable deposit and can negotiate the deposit down to a very low amount, it can be a good idea for cars on the dealer lot.

 How can I protect myself when leaving a deposit?

-You should make sure to get the terms in writing, lookup state laws, pay with a credit card, get a deposit receipt, and only leave a small deposit.
+Get the terms in writing, look up state laws, pay with a credit card, get a deposit receipt, and only leave a small deposit.

 What's the difference between a down payment and a deposit?